Women's page: J. C. Penney-Missouri Awards

 In the US, the J. C. Penney-Missouri Awards (often called the Penney-Missouri Awards and later the Missouri Lifestyle Journalism Awards) were the most prestigious awards for women's page writing and editing and the only nationwide recognition specifically for women's page journalism.
 The awards were inaugurated in 1960 to recognize women's sections with progressive content that covered stories other than society, club, and fashion news.
 They were often described as the Pulitzers of women's page journalism at a time when most women's page coverage wasn't considered for other prestigious journalism awards.

-The awards presentations each year were accompanied by influential workships that encouraged women's page editors to focus on more substantive, progressive issues.
+The awards presentations each year were accompanied by influential workshops that encouraged women's page editors to focus on more substantive, progressive issues.
 1966 keynote speaker Marjorie Paxson told attendees, "It's time we started putting some hard news into (our pages.)
 It's time we accepted the responsibility of making our readers aware."
 Because women were not at the time accepted into the Society of Professional Journalists, these workshops represented an important networking opportunity that wasn't otherwise available to women journalists.

 Rodger Streitmatter, writing in the scholarly journal Journalism History, credits the awards for helping to change women's pages journalism from the traditional types of coverage to covering more substantive stories.